 - 1 lime

-- Stand corn on its bottom, hold the tip, then using a sharp knife and cut corn from cob by running knife from top to bottom.
+- When cooled, stand corn on its bottom, hold the tip, then using a sharp knife and cut corn from cob by running knife from top to bottom.
 Place in large mixing bowl.

 - Cut the papaya lengthwise and then use a spoon and scoop out all the black seeds in the middle.
 Cut the papaya again in half so you have 4 quarters.
 Turn the papaya onto the cut side, use a sharp knife and remove skin from flesh.
 Then slice the papaya into small 1.5cm cubes.
 Place cut papaya into a large mixing bowl with corn.